 - Ask about the origin.
 If the seller claims the stone came from somewhere other than the Czech Republic, you can be sure that it’s a fake.

 Spotting a fake moldavite does not have to be difficult.
 Check out our guide on how to identify real moldavites.

-At BuyMoldavite, we offer an authenticity guarantee and shipping insurance, so you can rest assured that you are purchasing a true moldavite.
+At BuyMoldavite, we offer an authenticity guarantee, so you can rest assured that you are purchasing a true moldavite.

 Browse our store here or see our newest raw moldavites below.